The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Comparison to observations

 \cite{Hosseinzadeh2017_Ibn_lightcurve} collected \Type Ibn supernovae to construct a template light-curve of these objects, with which one can derive typical radiated energies of these transients to be $E_\mathrm{rad}=(1.6-3.8)\times 10^{49}\,\mathrm{erg}$.
 This value is about a factor three smaller than what we predicted from the models when assuming the CSM focused closer to the orbital plane.
 However, significantly lower explosion energies (\PII) and lower CSM masses in the models can push $E_\mathrm{rad}$ closer to the observed values.

-For some of the observed supernovae, light-curve fitting has produced estimates for CSM and ejecta masses.
-Beside some outliers with exceptionally high energies and/or high inferred ejecta masses, the bulk of these observations seem to coincide with the parameter space predicted by our models (see \PII).
+For some of the observed supernovae, light-curve fitting has produced estimates for CSM and ejecta masses. {Much like the case of \Type IIn supernovae, there are some outliers with exceptionally high energies and/or high inferred ejecta masses, which could be produced through PPI \citep{Woosley2017_PPISN}.
+Besides this,} the bulk of these observations seem to coincide with the parameter space predicted by our models (see \PII).
 Interestingly, the region occupied by most observations in Fig.\,\ref{fig:hist_Ibci} coincides with the more populated one theoretically (within the lines $f_M=0.1$ and $f_M=0.5$).
-Despite this, we nonetheless remain cautious of the inferred masses from these events, since some of them show signs of asymmetry in the CSM \citep[e.g., SN 2023fyq,][]{Dong2024_SN2023fyq_Ibn_eqdisk}.
+Despite this, we nonetheless remain cautious of the inferred masses from these events, since some of them show signs of asymmetry in the CSM \citep[e.g., \object{SN2023fyq},][]{Dong2024_SN2023fyq_Ibn_eqdisk}.
 The asymmetry would likely affect the estimates of $\Mcsm$ and $\Mej$ from light-curve fitting, since spherical symmetry is assumed in these models.

 Until recently, estimates on the fraction of \Type Ibn supernovae with respect to the population of core-collapse supernovae were not available.
 Works from PTF \citep{Schulze21_PTF_CCSNe} and ZTF \citep{Perley2020_ZTF_SNdemographics, Hinds25_CSM_properties_II_ZTF}, report that \Type Ibn supernovae seem to contribute about $1-3\%$ of all supernovae within a magnitude-limited sample.
 The first volume-limited estimates of \Type Ibn supernovae come from \citet{Ma25_SNpops40Mpc} and \cite{Pessi25_ASASSN_volumelimitedrates}. \cite{Ma25_SNpops40Mpc} suggests that \Type Ibn supernovae contribute to about $2\%$ to all core-collapse supernovae (Fig.\,\ref{fig:fractions_different_criteria}), with a ratio of \Type Ibn to \Type Ibc of about $0.1$.
 While the uncertanties on this number are quite large, it is compatible with the results of our fiducial model.
 Both the number of \Type Ibn supernovae and their ratio to \Type Ibc is incompatible with the population models assuming the ``Energy'' criterion for mergers or the \PS \ criterion for explodability.
 Besides this, the other merger and explodability criteria combinations produce fractions of \Type Ibn supernovae compatible with the observed value.